-Additionally During the 86thrd Legislative Session I Coauthored House Bill 2422 which helps to promote broadband expansion projects in coordination with the Texas Department of Transportation.
+Additionally, during the 86th Legislative Session I co-authored House Bill 2422 which helps promote broadband expansion projects in coordination with the Texas Department of Transportation.

 South Texans know the meaning of entrepreneurialism.
 Small and family-owned businesses are the unsung heroes of our economy.
 As State Representative, I passed legislation that protects small business exemptions on the margins tax.
 I support buy local/buy Texas mandates, and oppose tax breaks to out-of-state businesses that are not offered to Texas businesses.

-During the 83rd session, I passed House Bill 3714, which establishes a task force of qualified individuals to review difficulties encountered by small businesses with the regulatory system and to ensure information for small businesses is provided in plain language to the public.
-The advisory panel will report policy recommendations to the legislature and also to the Governor on small business and promotional opportunities; recommend improvements in state-funded programs; identify state laws, programs and policies that may need state change; and work on special projects assigned by the Governor.
+During the 83rd session, I passed House Bill 3714, which establishes a task force of qualified individuals to review difficulties encountered by small businesses with the regulatory system and ensure information for small businesses is provided in plain language to the public.

 I will continue to protect local job creators and small businesses.

 The sons and daughters of South Texas have long answered the call to duty.
-We owe them more than our gratitude; we owe them the health care they were promised and a real chance and making a life for themselves when they return home from duty.
+We owe them more than our gratitude; we owe them the healthcare they were promised and a real chance to make a life for themselves when they return home from duty.
 I will continue to fight to get a VA Hospital in South Texas; protect veteran benefits for their families, including home loan assistance and tuition assistance; and stop the abusive practices of predatory lenders who take advantage of veterans and their families, especially as one breadwinner is serving overseas.

 We must keep our families safe.
-I will continue working with local officials and law enforcement to ensure that they have the tools they need to combat drug trafficking along our borders.
+I will continue working with local officials and law enforcement to ensure that they have the tools they need to combat drug and human trafficking along our border.

 South Texas was hit especially hard by the COVID-19 pandemic.
 I know people who died from the virus, and I know you do, too.
 I’m heart-broken.
 You can count on me to fight for our families and small businesses to get the economic support they need to recover, and to make sure Texas is better prepared to combat another pandemic.